 Note: If your part is in a miscellaneous equipment specification (MES), continue with step 1c.
-If your part is contained in the install that is done by the system services representative (SSR) or in a ship group, go to step 1h.
+If your part is contained in the install that is done by the system services representative (SSR) or in a ship group, go to step 1h on page 24.